-Mr. CHAN Chung Kik, Lewis (陳仲戟) ("Mr. Chan"), aged 48, was appointed as an Independent Non-executive Director of the Company on 21 September 2017.
+Mr. CHAN Chung Kik, Lewis (陳仲戟) ("Mr. Chan"), aged 49, was appointed as an Independent Non-executive Director of the Company on 21 September 2017.
 He is the Chairman of the Audit Committee and a member of each of the Remuneration Committee and Nomination Committee of the Company.

 Mr. Chan obtained a Bachelor's Degree of Commerce in Accounting from the University of Canberra in Australia in September 1997.
-He is currently a fellow of the Hong Kong Institute of Certified Public Accountants and a member of Certified Practicing Accountant (Australia).
+He is a fellow of the Hong Kong Institute of Certified Public Accountants and a member of Certified Practicing Accountant (Australia).
 Mr. Chan has extensive experience in auditing, accounting and corporate finance.

-Mr. Chan served as an independent non-executive director of (i) Kwan On Holdings Limited, a company which was previously listed on GEM of the Stock Exchange (Stock Code: 8305) in March 2015 and was subsequently transferred to the Main Board of the Stock Exchange (Stock Code: 1559) in August 2016, from March 2015 to September 2016; and (ii) Shandong Xinhua Pharmaceutical Company Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 719) and the Shenzhen Stock Exchange (Stock Code: 000756), from May 2014 to June 2018.
+Mr. Chan served as an independent non-executive director of (i) Kwan On Holdings Limited, a company which was previously listed on GEM of the Stock Exchange (Stock Code: 8305) in March 2015 and was subsequently transferred to the Main Board of the Stock Exchange (Stock Code: 1559) in August 2016, from March 2015 to September 2016; and (ii) Shandong Xinhua Pharmaceutical Company Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 719) and the Shenzhen Stock Exchange (Stock Code: 000756), from May 2014 to June 2018; and (iii) Peking University Resources (Holdings) Company Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 618) from March 2017 to September 2021; and (iv) Eternity Technology Holdings Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 1725), from July 2018 to July 2021.

-Mr. Chan is currently acting as an independent non-executive director of (i) HongGuang Lighting Holdings Company Limited, a company which was previously listed on the GEM of the Stock Exchange (Stock Code: 8343) in December 2016 and was subsequently transferred to the Main Board of the Stock Exchange (Stock Code: 6908) in November 2019, since December 2016; (ii) Founder Holdings Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 418) since March 2017; (iii) Peking University Resources (Holdings) Company Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 618) since March 2017; and (iv) Eternity Technology Holdings Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 1725) since July 2018.
+Mr. Chan is an independent non-executive director of (i) HG Semiconductor Limited (formerly known as HongGuang Lighting Holdings Company Limited), a company which was previously listed on the GEM of the Stock Exchange (Stock Code: 8343) in December 2016 and was subsequently transferred to the Main Board of the Stock Exchange (Stock Code: 6908) in November 2019, since December 2016; (ii) Founder Holdings Limited, a company listed on the Main Board of the Stock Exchange (Stock Code: 418) since March 2017.